 “Victrex sees this as another excellent opportunity to support our customers by being a total solutions provider,” noted Tim Herr, Aerospace Director at Victrex.
-“Our innovative PAEK composites, paired with the revolutionary hybrid moulding technology, bridge the gap between composites and injection moulding.
+“Our innovative PAEK composites, paired with the revolutionary hybrid molding technology, bridge the gap between composites and injection molding.
 It enables the manufacture of complex composite parts which have not been possible until now.”

-With VICTREX AE250 composites being used as inserts in existing injection moulding equipment, the hybrid moulding process enables the overmoulding of a continuously-reinforced thermoplastic composite with VICTREX™ PEEK injection moulding polymers.
+With VICTREX AE250 composites being used as inserts in existing injection molding equipment, the hybrid molding process enables the overmolding of a continuously-reinforced thermoplastic composite with VICTREX™ PEEK injection molding polymers.

 “One key to achieving this is the replacement of metals and thermosets with next-generation thermoplastic solutions.
 When Victrex collaborates with our customers from concept to final part, they are able to achieve an unmatched combination of cost reductions, weight savings, design freedom, strength and production speed for next-generation thermoplastic components.
 All of these are becoming increasingly valuable to both the air-framers and tier suppliers alike," explains Tim Herr.